In This Article

 - The second rule of thumb is to make sure your credit utilization makes up 30 percent of your score – or less.
 Your credit utilization is how much of your total credit you use.
 Maxing out your cards each month can signal the alarms for lenders and make you look like a risk.

 - Lastly, try not to open too many new lines of credit.
-Opening too many lines of credit in a short period of time can look risky to lenders and lower your credit score.
+Doing so in a short period of time can look risky to lenders and lower your credit score.

 Chime is here to help you build your credit